vqao/RFO-Windows-Temp/README.md

-# RCO2

-# About RCO2
+# RFO
+Temp release, will have better version soon.

+Fork of RCO2, RCO2 was made by ME.

-RCO2 automatically tweaks FFlags to optimize your Roblox client.
+Applies fflags to optimize your Roblox client!